isralduke/thatbook/28-hosea.md

 > <a name="2:18">2:18</a> “At that time I will make a covenant for them with the wild animals,
 > the birds of the air, and the creatures that crawl on the ground.
 > I will abolish the warrior’s bow and sword
-> that is, every weapon of warfare—from the land,
+> that is, every weapon of warfare — from the land,
 > and I will allow them to live securely.”
 > <a name="2:19">2:19</a> I will commit myself to you forever;
 > I will commit myself to you in righteousness and justice,